Vidmaster/cybr8420-group4/Design.md

 ## Observations
 ### Relation to Spring Security
 When creating an account or login into the account, the users account can be vulnerable to password-related attacks such as dictionary attacks.
-Spring security can stop these attacks by using Pre-Authentication Scenarios; this is were Spring security Authenticates and then waits for external authentication from SiteMidner or Java EE security to authenticate before it allows account access.
+Spring security can stop these attacks by using Pre-Authentication Scenarios; this is where Spring security Authenticates and then waits for external authentication from SiteMidner or Java EE security to authenticate before it allows account access.
 Pre-Authentication can also stop credential stuffing and unauthorized password changing.

 Another attack against a Users account can be brute force, to stop brute force spring security can implement an Authentication Failure Event Listener.
 The Listener will record all authentication failures.
 If a user fails more than a predetermined amount, the account will be locked for 24 hours and the IP address that is linked to the attempt will be stored.